 Tel.
 (814) 641-3135

-If you do not wish to use any of the procedures listed above, or if the matter is of such a nature that you want to communicate directly with the Chair of the Committee on Audit, he can be contacted at the following address:
+If you do not wish to use any of the procedures listed above, or if the matter is of such a nature that you want to communicate directly with the Chair of the Audit, Compliance, and Risk Management Committee (“Audit Committee”), she can be contacted at the following address:

 Jayne K. Donahue